opengisch/QField-docs/documentation/how-to/digitize.en.md

 to edit attribute values for the newly-added feature.

 !!! note
-    you can supress the attribute form upon feature addition via a configuration option for a given layer via its properties dialog in QGIS
+    You can supress the attribute form upon feature addition via a configuration option for a given layer via its properties dialog in QGIS

 #### Remember attribute values